Table of Contents

 Additionally, these amendments to Regulation Z create a buffer for consumers by giving them three business days to review loan offers before being required to sign them.
 However, there is language giving the consumer the ability to waive this delay if the loan is required in a more timely manner.

-In short, banks can no longer hide significant interest rate hikes embedded into loans while coaxing you to sign on the dotted line before fully reading or understanding your mortgage.
+In short, banks can no longer hide significant rate hikes embedded into loans while coaxing you to sign on the dotted line before thoroughly reading or understanding your mortgage.

 These practices, ubiquitous in the early 2000s, led to thousands of toxic mortgages that acted like time bombs when the interest rates increased.
 Such actions led to a worldwide recession whose effects are still being felt today.

-The Credit Card Accountability Responsibility and Disclosure Act of 2009
+The Credit Card Accountability Responsibility and Disclosure Act (CARD) of 2009

 Credit card companies are now required to give you 21 days to pay your bill from the time it is mailed.
 They can’t change payment dates on a monthly basis or trick you into missing a payment by having the billing date fall on the weekend or in the middle of the day.